Computer Engineering Graduate Program

-Computer engineering is a field that spans from electrical engineering to computer science.
+The Field of Computer Engineering incorporates both Electrical Engineering and Computer Science.
 Computer engineers design, program, produce, operate, and maintain computer and digital systems.
 They generally apply the theories and principles of science and mathematics to the design of hardware, software, networks, and processes to solve technical problems.

 Research Areas of Focus

 The faculty of both the Department of Computer Science and the Charles E. Brown Department of Electrical & Computer Engineering welcome Computer Engineering students who combine interest in hardware and software.
 Students have the freedom to focus on a traditional research area or to work with faculty in both departments to develop apersonalized area of research interest.
 Areas of interest include but are not limited to:

 Ph.D.
 Qualifying Examination